 For adults with ADHD who rely on controlled medications to manage their symptoms, this was a welcomed change that allowed for convenient care at home and expanded access to care that was previously unavailable or unattainable to many.

 Circle Medical will continue to provide our patients with safe, effective, and evidence-based care via telemedicine.
-However, as the PHE nears its end, it is important to be aware of some upcoming changes that may affect how medically-necessary controlled substances will be prescribed moving forward.
+However, as the PHE has ended, it is important to be aware of some upcoming changes that may affect how medically-necessary controlled substances will be prescribed moving forward.

 Prescription medications, including ADHD medications, are only prescribed if deemed appropriate by licensed medical providers following a comprehensive clinical assessment and as part of a detailed care plan.